RZajacc/totArt_v.2.0/README.md

 ### Teach stack

 - **Client** side of the application is built with Next.js (App router), Typescript, and styled with TailwindCSS.
 For data fetching I'm using SWR library.
+For routes protection I decided for middleware based authentication.
+JWT token sent from the backend is stored as a cookie in a browser, and middleware checks users status with each request.
+Currently Im adding tests to the application using Jest.
 - **Server** side is built with Node.js with Typescript, Express.js and MongoDB.
 User is authenticated with the use JWT tokens.

 > [!NOTE]